pegasus-isi/SAGA-Sample-Workflow/README.md

-# SAGA-Sample-Workflow
+# Using the Pegasus Workflow Management System

-This is an example on how to run Pegasus workflows on the ISI SAGA cluster
+This is an example on how to run Pegasus workflows on the ISI SAGA cluster.
+The sample workflow can be found on [GitHub](https://github.com/pegasus-isi/SAGA-Sample-Workflow)

 ## Introduction